lapizote/school-notes/README.md

 ### Instructions
 ---
-Just open the PDF folder to view the finals notes.
-Lol
+Alternatively, just open the PDF folder to view the finals notes.
+PDFs
 ### TODO
 ---
 1. Export PDFs of: